psmass/DDS-Data-model-Example/Sensors/c++/README.md

 2. Open Visual Studio and add the Common*.cxx and Common*.h files to the Header and Source for publisher and subscriber project.

-3. If you make changes to the IDL file run the following command from the c++ directory to update the typefiles.
+3. If you make changes to an IDL file (i.e. Common.idl) run the following command from the c++ directory to update the typefiles.
 Then recompile.

     ```
     cd c++